dev-diaries/web/_social-posts/array-of-array-from.md

 {% endhighlight %}

 {:.post-content}
-Array.from let's you create an array from array like objects, which means objects with a length property and indexed elements, or iterable objects (Map, Set).
+Array.from lets you create an array from array like objects, which means objects with a length property and indexed elements, or iterable objects (Map, Set).
 Array.from accepts as a second argument a map function that can operate over every item in the array and it also takes a third argument which can be used